pnadolny13/meltano_example_implementations/meltano_projects/dbt_orchestration/README.md

-# Meltano x dbt Jaffle
+# Meltano x dbt Jaffle Shop

 This project is based on the dbt's classic [Jaffle shop example project](https://github.com/dbt-labs/jaffle_shop) but in a Meltano context.

 ### What is this repo?